lblod/frontend-embeddable-notule-editor/README.md

 ## Configuring the editor

+The editor can be customized to best fit your application.
+In order to use the editor with these options, be sure to rebuild the sources.

+### adding/removing plugins

 The editor can be configured by adding plugins.
 The enabled plugins are currently conifgured in the `app/config/editor-profiles.js` file.
 Install the desired plugins through npm install, and add their services to this file.
 You can usually derive the plugin's name from the name of the repository.

-In order to use the editor with these options, be sure to rebuild the sources.
+### localization
+Localization of the editor is an ongoing effort, the main target usage of embeddable is currently dutch speaking users.
+Some plugins, like the [citation plugin](https://github.com/lblod/ember-rdfa-editor-citaten-plugin/), use date pickers.
+The display format of these dates can be configured in the localization initializer.

+### styling
+Styling the editor is covered in the [README](https://github.com/lblod/ember-rdfa-editor#customisation) of ember-rdfa-editor.
+This frontend supports sass, customizations can be added to [app.scss](https://github.com/lblod/frontend-embeddable-notule-editor/blob/master/app/styles/app.scss)

 # Development of frontend-embeddable-notule-editor